bigchaindb/site/_src/_guides/tutorial-car-telemetry-app.md

 }
 ```

-Once we have the last transaction we create the transfer transaction with the new metadata value.
-We also need an output to preserve the ownership of the car and the index of the input being spent.
-In this case that's Alice and the input being spent is 0, as there is just one input.
-Then we sign the transaction and we send it to BigchainDB.
+Once you have the last transaction, you create the transfer transaction with the new metadata value of e.g. 55 km.
+Note again that in the output of this transfer transaction we have `carOwner.publicKey´.
+This shows that Alice is not transferring the ownership of the car to anybody else, because she is still the only person who can use that output as an input in another transaction.
+Furthermore, the input being spent is 0, as there is just one input.
+So, finally you sign the transaction and send it to BigchainDB.
+You have now updated your asset and it is now recorded that your car has driven a distance of 55 km.

-That's it, we have created a car asset, and every time the car travels new kilometers the `updateMileage` should be called with the new value of it.
+That's it, we have created a car asset, and every time the car travels new kilometers the `updateMileage` will be called with the new value of it, which leads to a continuous update in the car mileage.

+Congratulations!
+You have successfully finished your first BigchainDB tutorial.